 Welcome to the North College Park Citizens Association (NCPCA), your neighborhood forum for citizen involvement and advocacy.

-The next meeting will be on Nov 14, 2013.
+The next meeting has been rescheduled to Feb 20, 2014.
 Below is the agenda:

 Join NCPCA!
 Only members may vote on issues before the Association.

 - Relocation of College Park Academy – Discussion of concerns related to possible future relocation of the Academy to the Al Huda School site.
 Members listed issues they’d like Council to address.